-It is strongly recommended that Program Directors evaluate the suitability of each applicant to the Program by reviewing their conduct records, so as to avoid accepting students who show a potential for, or a past history of, disruptive or dangerous behavior, and to accept those who demonstrate the maturity and adaptability to handle studying abroad.
+Some programs require interviews.
+Whether interviews are conducted or not, it is strongly recommended that Program Directors evaluate the suitability of each applicant to the Program by reviewing their conduct records, so as to avoid accepting students who show a potential for, or a past history of, disruptive or dangerous behavior, and to accept those who demonstrate the maturity and adaptability to handle studying abroad.

 Students who are experiencing difficulty with their academics or with certain disciplinary or criminal histories may not be eligible to participate in UGA-managed Programs.
-Please click on Apply under Study Away Students at http://StudyAway.uga.edu/ for eligibility information and conditions for participation.
-Once admission decisions have been made, Program Directors should update applicant status in the Portal to "Accepted," "Waitlisted," or "Not Selected."
+Please click on Apply under Education Abroad at http://StudyAway.uga.edu/ for eligibility information and conditions for participation.
+Once admission decisions have been made, Program Directors should update applicant status in the Portal to "Accepted".
 The StudyAway Portal will notify students via email about their status change.
 Student are required to "Commit" to the program AND pay the applicable program deposit before they can be considered official program participants.
-Program Directors are responsible for setting the deadline by which students must commit to the program and pay the program deposit.
 "Pending" or "Accepted" participants and those in "Committed" status without a paid deposit are not considered participants and are not subject to the Program Withdrawal Policy.